michaeltelford/wgit/README.md

 Wgit uses itself to download and save fixture webpages to disk (used in tests).
 See the script [here](https://github.com/michaeltelford/wgit/blob/master/test/mock/save_site.rb) and edit it for your own purposes.

+### Broken Link Finder

+The `broken_link_finder` gem uses Wgit under the hood to find and report a website's broken links.
+Check out its [repository](https://github.com/michaeltelford/broken_link_finder) for more details.

 ### CSS Indexer

 The below script downloads the contents of the first css link found on Facebook's index page.